osrf/gazebo_tutorials/contrib_code/tutorial.md

 ## Code Check

 Code pushed into the Gazebo repository should pass a few simple tests.
-It is also helpful if patches submitted through bitbucket pass these tests.
+It is also helpful if patches submitted through GitHub pass these tests.
 Passing these tests is defined as generating no error or warning messages for each of the following tests.

 ### Regression Tests